WebAssembly/spec/document/text/instructions.rst

 ~~~~~~~~~~~~~~~~~~~

 As a special abbreviation, instructions can be grouped into *folded* S-expression form.
-The set side of all instruction phrases enabled by the following abbreviations defines the auxiliary syntactic class |Tfoldedinstr|.
+The set of all phrases defined by the following abbreviations recursively forms the auxiliary syntactic class |Tfoldedinstr|.
+Such a folded instruction can appear anywhere a regular instruction can.

 ..
 MathJax doesn't handle LaTex multicolumns, this the spacing hack in the following formula.